 6 Ways to Pay for College

-Grants are money from the state government, federal government or the college that does not need to be paid back and is based on a student's need.
-Students attending Oregon colleges may be eligible for the Oregon Opportunity Grant or Oregon Promise.
+Grants are money from the state government, federal government or the college that does not need to be paid back.
+If you attend an Oregon college, you may be eligible for the Oregon Opportunity Grant or Oregon Promise.

-Scholarships are given by colleges or organizations for good grades, community service, athletic ability, or other unique personal qualities.
-There are countless scholarships available for students of all ages; set aside time each week to work on applications.
-Oregon students should complete the OSAC Scholarship Application which has over 500 scholarships with just one form.
+Given by colleges or organizations for good grades, community service, athletic ability, or other unique personal qualities, there are countless scholarships available for students of all ages.
+Set aside time each week to work on applications!
+Remember to complete the OSAC Scholarship Application which has over 600 scholarships with just one form.

 Loans are money for college that must be paid back.
 In general, loans made by the federal government are better than loans from banks or other private sources since they usually have lower interest rates and more flexible repayment options.
 Only borrow what you need!